Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier Performance Insights

-- The Musketeers have a +49 scoring differential, topping opponents by 5.5 points per game.
-They're putting up 75.6 points per game to rank 158th in college basketball and are allowing 70.1 per contest to rank 160th in college basketball.
+- The Musketeers outscore opponents by 5.5 points per game (scoring 75.6 points per game to rank 158th in college basketball while giving up 70.1 per contest to rank 160th in college basketball) and have a +49 scoring differential overall.

 - The 34.3 rebounds per game Xavier averages rank 141st in college basketball.
-Its opponents record 34.1 per outing.
+Its opponents grab 34.1 per outing.

-- The Musketeers average 92 points per 100 possessions on offense (234th in college basketball), and allow 85.4 points per 100 possessions (86th in college basketball).
+- The Musketeers' 92 points per 100 possessions on offense rank 234th in college basketball, and the 85.4 points they allow per 100 possessions rank 86th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.